 In honor of National Volunteer Week, Fishers celebrates the dedicated individuals who have donated their time and talent to our community with our 2021 City of Service Awards celebration.
-Winners were nominated by the community and selected by the Fishers City Council through a blind process.
+Winners for this award, Community Servant of the Year, were nominated by the community and selected by the Fishers City Council through a blind process.

 Meet the winners through our blog posts this week, and check out our website to see all of the winners and nominees.

 Meet Anitha & Vani Sharma, Community Servant of the Year Winners

 This year’s Community Servant of the Year award is presented to Anitha and Vani Sharma.
 The sisters have volunteered for the past 10 years with organizations like the Ronald McDonald House and the Riley Cheer Guild.